 Following a request for an assessment, the local authority must determine whether this is needed.
-We must make and communicate this decision to the child's parent or the young person within 6 weeks of receiving the request.
+We must make and communicate this decision to the child's parent or the young person within a maximum of 6 weeks of receiving the request.

 There are 3 possible outcomes of an initial application:

-The child and parent or carer should be at the centre of the assessment process.
+The child and family should be at the centre of the assessment process.

 The case worker will contact the family to discuss the assessment process and gather information.
 This discussion will include:

-The following documents are used in this stage:
+The following documents are used at this stage:

-The case worker will identify and contact any professionals who should be consulted to produce the assessment, including:
+The EHC team will identify and contact relevant professionals to give advice in producing the assessment, they include: